muppet9010/Factorio-Tape-Measure/README.md

 If you left click and hold with the tool it will show the selection box and when you release the selected area will be measured.
 A selection of less than 1 tile will be recognised as a click.
 If you right click (configurable) with the tool held it will be disposed of.

-The tool can be used via the map when zommed in to see things properly.
+The tool can be used via the map when zoomed in to see things properly.
 When you use the tape measure tool the mods GUI will open to show the results.
 Closing the GUI will clear the results.
 You can obtain the tape measure item via the mod's in-game button in the top left corner or via a configurable shortcut (default: Control M)
 You can discard the tape measure item from your inventory by right-clicking on it.